exonum/exonum-doc/src/advanced/consensus/requests.md

 ### Getting any consensus message from a bigger height

-- Update the height for the corresponding node.
+- Update info about the height of blockchain in the corresponding node.
 - Initiate sending `RequestBlock` for the current height, if such a request was not sent earlier.